 Finally, a possible extension of this framework involves making inference on income distributions of populations defined at aggregate levels such as regions or the globe.
-Taking the mixture of all countries' income distributions, estimates obtained accounting for 'missing rich' issues at the country level can be used to study patterns of income growth and distribution on aggregate levels.
+Taking the mixture of all countries' income distributions, estimates obtained accounting for MR issues at the country level can be used to study patterns of income growth and distribution on aggregate levels which also take into account the heterogeneities that these MR issues can present across countries and years.